CactiLab/2020-ectf-rit-system/tools/README.md

 - <USER_SECRETS_PATH>: The path to the user_secrets file created by the createUsers script.
 - <OUTPUT_FOLDER>: The path (relative or absolute) to store the any device related information required to build a device.

+Please note:
+* We trate the `device1` as a fixed output folder, and the files in this folder will be used when protecting the song.

 ### protectSong
 Syntax:
 > ./protectSong --region-list <REGION_LIST> --region-secrets-path <PATH_TO_REGION_INFORMATION> --infile <PATH_TO_SONG> --path-to-save-song <PATH_TO_OUTPUT_SONG> --owner <USER> --user-secrets-path <USER_SECRETS>